AntonHedlundFG/GraduationProject/Docs/Anton/ReportDraft.md

 9. Polish
 10. Presentation & Report writing

-## Mentors [TODO: Ask mentors if I can include their names in report, as well as if they want me to link to their websites or mention anything]
+## Mentors [TODO: Ask mentors if they want me to link to their websites or mention anything]
 As the school provided a budget for one hour of mentoring per student per week, we decided as a group to reach out to two mentors to divide our weekly five hours between.
 ### Marc Zaku
 Marc was our teacher in the Programming Design Patterns course.
 Since our game was going to be a very logic-heavy game we needed our core game architecture to be solid, and because of this we believed Marc would be able to do an excellent job as a mentor for the team.